lammps/lammps/doc/src/lattice.rst

 translated when mapping it into the simulation box.
 The x,y,z values are fractional values (0.0 <= x,y,z < 1.0) meaning shift the lattice by a fraction of the lattice spacing in each dimension.
 The meaning of "lattice spacing" is discussed below.
+For 2d simulations, the *origin* z value must be 0.0.

 The *orient* option specifies how the unit cell will be rotated when mapping it into the simulation box.
 The *dim* argument is one of the 3 coordinate axes in the simulation box.
 The other 3 arguments are the crystallographic direction in the lattice that you want to orient along that axis, specified as integers.
 E.g. "orient x 2 1 0" means the x-axis in the simulation box will be the [210] lattice direction, and similarly for y and z.
 The 3 lattice directions you specify do not have to be unit vectors, but they must be mutually orthogonal and obey the right-hand rule, i.e. (X cross Y) points in the Z direction.
+For 2d simulations, the *orient* x and y vectors must define 0 for their 3rd component.
+Similarly the *orient* z vector must define 0 for its 1st and 2nd components.

 .. note::